Fears, questions about N. Korea's growing nuclear arsenal

 Lee Choon Geun, an honorary research fellow at South Korea’s Science and Technology Policy Institute, said a normal trajectory would cause greater stress, as a warhead would spend a longer time passing through altitudes of high air density.

-North Korea’s state media said the launch was made “suddenly” at a surprise order from Kim Jong-Un.
+North Korea’s state media said the launch was made “suddenly” at a surprise order from leader Kim Jong Un.

 “The Kim regime’s claims of short-notice launches are thus intended to demonstrate not only the development of strategic and tactical nuclear forces but also the operational capability to use them,” Leif-Eric Easley, a professor at Ewha University in Seoul, said.